isomerpages/nparks-naturekakis/_seed-fund/How to Apply?.md

 				<li>Completed Reimbursement Form</li>
 				<li>Tax invoices and receipts/proof of payment that show final amount paid by applicant to vendors</li>
 				<li>Photos of purchased items that show clearly the items (including wordings printed on the items if applicable) and quantity</li>
-				<li>(If claiming under training) Photos and event detail of trainer conducting activity/activities for at least 10 people in their precinct</li>
+				<li>(If claiming under training) Photos and event details of trainer conducting activity/activities for at least 10 people in their precinct</li>
-				<li>(If claiming under recurring events) Photos and events detail of recurring events</li>
+				<li>(If claiming under recurring events) Photos and events details of recurring events</li>
 				<li>Vendor creation template &amp; Direct Authorisation Credit (DCA) Form for e-payment</li>
 			</ul>
 	</div></li>